 When it comes to lemonade, it’s all about nailing the ratio between your lemon juice, sugar and water.
 For classic lemonade, the Chatelaine Kitchen recommends that for every one cup of water, you add 1/4 cup freshly squeezed lemon juice and 1/4 cup sugar.
 If you prefer your lemonade with some bubbles, swap out the water for equal parts sparkling water.
 And to quickly make a boozy shandy, pour equal parts lemonade and a light beer (like Corona) into a glass.

 How to make pink lemonade

 Many pink lemonade recipes call for a touch of cranberry juice, but we took a more flavourful route to give this beverage its signature pink hue.
-Try this strawberry lemonade recipe, and if you like trendy watermelon water, you’ll love the watermelon lemonade recipe below.
+Try this strawberry lemonade recipe or the watermelon lemonade recipe below.

 Watermelon pink lemonade